jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 ### Qualities

-**Psychically-attuned Weapon:** When attack is made with this weapon with this weapon against targets that is not a VEHICLE and not TITANIC, you can choose to make the hit roll at Exponent 8 regardless of the target's Melee Skill (other modifiers then apply as normal), and this attack is resolved with Armour Penetration improved by 1.
+**Psychically-attuned Weapon:** When attack is made with this weapon with this weapon against targets that is not a VEHICLE and not TITANIC, you can choose to make the wound roll at Exponent 8 regardless of the target's Toughness (other modifiers then apply as normal), and this attack is resolved with Armour Penetration improved by 1.

 **Shuriken Weapon:** When attacking with this weapon, a successful wound roll of 61 or more has Armour Penetration improved by 2.